ligne/cahiers/docs/python/collections.md

 `Counter`s can be combined using the `.update()` and `.subtract()` methods, which will perform in-place addition and subtraction between corresponding elements.

 There is also a second, operator-based interface that makes them behave like multisets.
-With these, the result of an operation will *only* include elements whose counts are greater than zero.
+As such, the results of these operations will *only* include elements whose counts are greater than zero.

 - Binary `+` and `-` do what you would expect.
 - Unary `+` and `-` are equivalent to adding to/subtracting from an empty `Counter`.